 London’s hardiest swimmers normally take to the waters all year round.
-Unfortunately, lockdown restrictions have turned us all into fair-weather swimmers.
-But the good news is that open-air swimming is back on.
-The weather is fairer, the prices are decent, and the water is lovely.
-From heated lidos to rooftop pools, and wild(ish) swimming, here are five of London’s best outdoor swimming pools.
+But for more fair weather outdoor swimming – there are decently-priced places for refreshing dips all over the city.
+From heated lidos to rooftop pools, and wild(ish) swimming, here are eight of London’s best outdoor swimming pools.

 1. London Fields Lido, Hackney